arya892/campusos-workspace/README.md

 2. Database Setup
 Create a local database named campusos_db in PostgreSQL.
 Ensure you have the database username and password ready.
-The default connection URL is configured in backend/database.py: python
+The default connection URL is configured in backend/database.py:
 DATABASE_URL = "postgresql://postgres:27062006@localhost:5432/campusos_db"
-(Update the credentials in database.py to match your local setup if necessary).
 3. Backend Setup
-Open your terminal and navigate to the backend/ directory: bash
+Open your terminal and navigate to the backend/ director cd backend

-cd backend
-Create and activate a Python virtual environment: powershell

-python -m venv venv
+Create and activate a Python virtual environmen python -m venv venv
 .\venv\Scripts\Activate.ps1
-Install the required Python packages: bash

-pip install -r requirements.txt
+Install the required Python packages: pip install -r requirements.txt
-Set your Google Gemini API key as an environment variable: powershell
+Set your Google Gemini API key as an environment variable:
 # Windows PowerShell
 $env:GEMINI_API_KEY="your-gemini-api-key-here"
-Run the database seeder to parse the roster PDF and populate the tables: bash
+Run the database seeder to parse the roster PDF and populate the tables python seed_from_pdf.py

-python seed_from_pdf.py
-Start the FastAPI development server: bash

-uvicorn main:app --reload --port 8000
+Start the FastAPI development server: uvicorn main:app --reload --port 8000
 The backend will be running at http://127.0.0.1:8000.
 4. Frontend Setup
-Open a new terminal window and navigate to the frontend/ directory: bash
+Open a new terminal window and navigate to the frontend/ directory: cd frontend

-cd frontend
-Install npm dependencies:
+Install npm dependencies
-bash

 npm install
-Launch the Vite development server: bash

-npm run dev
+Launch the Vite development server npm run dev
 Access the dashboard in your browser at http://localhost:5173.

 🌐 Production Cloud Deployment Guide
 To deploy the entire full-stack application online: